hibestil/learnCUDA/README.md

   - A block can be split into parallel threads.
 Unlike parallel blocks, threads have mechanisms to efficiently:
   - Communicate
   - Synchronize
+- What is a thread block?
+    - One thread block consists of set of threads.
+Those threads may be in 1D, 2D or 3D.
+When we consider a thread block, threadIdx and blockDim standard variables in CUDA can be considered very important.
+    - ```cpp
+        threadIdx   // = Used to access the index of a thread inside a thread block threadIdx.x // = Index of a thread inside a block in X direction threadIdx.y // = Index of a thread inside a block in Y direction threadIdx.z // = Index of a thread inside a block in Z direction
+        ```
+    - ```cpp
+        blockDim    // = Number of threads in the block for a specific direction
+        blockDim.x  // = Number of threads in the block for X direction
+        blockDim.y  // = Number of threads in the block for Y direction
+        blockDim.z  // = Number of threads in the block for Z direction
+        ```
+-  What is a thread grid?
+    - Thread grid is a set of thread blocks.
+Blocks also can be in 1D, 2D or 3D (Imagine replacing threads by thread blocks in the previous clarification for thread blocks).
+When it comes to thread grid, following variables are important.
+    - ```cpp
+        blockIdx = Used to access an index of a thread block inside a thread grid blockIdx.x = Index of a tread block in X direction blockIdx.y = Index of a tread block in Y direction blockIdx.z = Index of a tread block in Z direction
+        ```
+    - ```cpp
+        gridDim = Number of thread blocks in a specific direction.
+        gridDim.x = Number of thread blocks in X direction
+        gridDim.y = Number of thread blocks in Y direction
+        gridDim.z = Number of thread blocks in Z direction
+        ```
 - Launching parallel threads:
   - Launch __N__ blocks with __M__ threads per block with `kernel<<<N,M>>>(…);`
   - Use `blockIdx.x` to access block index within grid